Skip to main content

 For a quick overview on Florida’s security deposit laws, check out this helpful video:

-FAQs About Florida Security Deposit Laws
+Frequently Asked Questions (FAQs) About Florida Security Deposit Laws

 How long does a landlord have to return my security deposit in Florida?